jolleyDesign/project-outliner/README.md

 # project-outliner
-Creates directories and files for my design project standards.
+Python script for creating directories and files for my design project standards.

 BASH script that creates specific directories and files according to my project standards for design projects.